The scale of the HMRC debt problem

 PAYE arrears

 Clear PAYE arrears before HMRC enforcement.
-Often urgent — fast decisions available.
+Often urgent — same-day decisions available from specialist lenders.

 Can I get tax bill finance with adverse credit?

 Yes.
-The urgency and nature of a tax bill often means specialist lenders are more flexible than for general business loans.
-The key factors are: the size of the tax bill relative to your turnover, your recent trading performance, and whether you have assets or property that can be used as additional security.
+The urgent nature of HMRC debt and the demonstrable trading performance many businesses show means specialist lenders are often more flexible than for general business loans.
+Key factors are the tax bill size relative to turnover, recent trading performance, and available security.
+For bills above £100,000, property security significantly improves options.